EliasCarvalho20/JBA-Python-Projects/README.md

-# This repository contains all of my completed Python projects from JetBrains Academy.
+# This repository contains all of my Python projects from JetBrains Academy.

 My Profile: https://hyperskill.org/profile/18560703